SC-SGS/Distributed_GPU_LSH_using_SYCL/README.md

 $ ./prog --help
 Usage: ./prog --data "path-tp-data_set" --k "number-of-knn" [options]
 options:
-   --data_file            path to the data file (required) --evaluate_knn_file    read the correct nearest-neighbors and evaluate calculated nearest-neighbors --hash_pool_size       number of hash functions in the hash pool --hash_table_size      size of each hash table --help                 help screen
+   --data_file                path to the data file (required) --evaluate_knn_dist_file   read the correct nearest-neighbor distances for calculating the error ratio --evaluate_knn_file        read the correct nearest-neighbors for calculating the resulting recall --file_parser              type of the file parser --hash_pool_size           number of hash functions in the hash pool --hash_table_size          size of each hash table --help                     help screen
-   --k                    the number of nearest-neighbors to search for (required) --knn_save_file        save the calculated nearest-neighbors to path --num_cut_off_points   number of cut-off points for the entropy-based hash functions --num_hash_functions   number of hash functions per hash table --num_hash_tables      number of hash tables to create --options_file         path to options file --options_save_file    save the currently used options to the given path --w                    segment size for the random projections hash functions
+   --k                        the number of nearest-neighbors to search for (required) --knn_dist_save_file       save the calculated nearest-neighbor distances to path --knn_save_file            save the calculated nearest-neighbors to path --num_cut_off_points       number of cut-off points for the entropy-based hash functions --num_hash_functions       number of hash functions per hash table --num_hash_tables          number of hash tables to create --options_file             path to options file --options_save_file        save the currently used options to the given path --w                        segment size for the random projections hash functions
 ```